FREQUENTLY ASKED QUESTIONS

 -

-The assessment is designed for formation, not judgment.
-Much like a map helps a traveler identify their current location to plan the next leg of a journey, this tool provides a snapshot of your spiritual rhythms.
-It isn't a "final grade" on your soul; it is an invitation to clarity.
-This mirrors the teaching style of Jesus, who often used Rabbinical questioning—such as "Who do you say that I am?"
+The assessment is designed exclusively to foster and support formation.
+It provides a snapshot of your spiritual rhythms and serves as an invitation to greater clarity.
+This approach mirrors the teaching style of Jesus, who often used Rabbinical questioning—such as "Who do you say that I am?"
 (Matthew 16:15)—to invite honest self-reflection that leads to transformation.

 -

 Yes.
 In the psychological sciences, we regularly use structured assessments to understand patterns in thoughts, emotions, and behaviors.
-While the "map is not the territory," these tools help us name what we are experiencing.
-This approach is deeply compatible with the Catholic tradition of examination of conscience.
-Just as the Psalmist prayed, "Search me, O God, and know my heart" (Psalm 139:23), we use these insights to bring our patterns of thought and behavior into the light of grace.
+While the "map is not the territory," tools like the CEPHAS-45 help us name what we’re experiencing.
+This approach is also rooted in Catholic tradition, perhaps most clearly in the Examination of Conscience.
+Just as the Psalmist prayed, "Search me, O God, and know my heart," (Psalm 139:23), we use these insights to bring our patterns of thought and behavior into the light of grace.

 -